krbuti/node-stuff-web/www-src/ang/views/about.md

 attributions
 --------------------------------------------------------------------------------

-The "bluemix-js" logo (to the right), is derived from the "logo.js" project at <https://github.com/voodootikigod/logo.js>
+The logos (to the right) are derived from the "logo.js" project at <https://github.com/voodootikigod/logo.js>